-'Going for Gold Learning' reward chart in all classes - each child starts on bronze and during the day they can, through great learning including using their learning powers, move up to gold for exceptional effort.
-Once the child reaches gold, they are rewarded with a gold sticker.
-This is recorded on a class chart.
+• 'Going for Gold Learning' in all classes- each child can earn a gold star during the day for giving exceptional effort or above and beyond learning, including using their learning powers.
+The child is rewarded with a gold sticker which is recorded on a class chart.